 The purpose of The Downtown Art Program is to enhance and benefit the experience of downtown Chapel Hill for visitors, residents and businesses through public and cultural arts.
-Local artists and organizations with downtown ties and interests apply to the program, are recommended for commission by a selection committee, and work with the Office and downtown partners to conduct projects in downtown Chapel Hill.
+Local artists and organizations with downtown ties and interests apply to the program, are recommended for commission by a selection committee, and work with the Town and downtown partners to conduct projects in downtown Chapel Hill.

 The program considers all media and art forms, including but not limited to performances, installations, events, and cultural or educational programming.
 Proposed projects may temporarily or permanently enhance or enliven the downtown Chapel Hill environment; entertain or educate those who live, work or play there; or otherwise create an aesthetic, exciting, and/or culturally edifying experience of downtown.